UNMC Chronic HIV infection and Aging in NeuroAIDS (CHAIN) Center (NIH P30 MH062261)

 If studies funded by the UNMC CHAIN Center Developmental Core result in presentations, abstracts, and/or publications, please remember to acknowledge the CHAIN Center grant (P30 MH062261).
 For suggested wording, please visit CHAIN Helpful Tools page.

-A pdf file of your published papers/abstracts should be emailed to Raj Dave.
+A PDF file of your published papers/abstracts should be emailed to Dr. Raj Dave, PhD.

-To include the CHAIN logo in your presentations or web site, please contact Raj Dave (402-836-9717) for a low and/or high resolution copy.
+To include the CHAIN logo in your presentations or web site, please contact Dr. Raj Dave, PhD (402-836-9717) for a low and/or high-resolution copy.